 For plaster walls, first step is to use an oil primer on the walls.

 Then, follow that up with applying wallpaper primer.
-Now the plaster wall is ready for wallpaper!.
+Now the plaster wall is ready for wallpaper!

 Also, please note that some peel and stick wallpaper needs to be acclimated to the room’s climate.
 So check the manufacturer’s instruction to check if this is needed.

-step 5- install the wallpaper
+hang the wallpaper

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.